 Shodair Children’s Hospital is proud to announce that Zeesy Bruk of Bozeman has been named Montana’s 2016-17 Children’s Miracle Network Hospitals Champion Child.

-Zeesy was named the 2016 Champion Child for the state due to her courageous battle with GLUT-1 Deficiency, a rare genetic metabolic disorder characterized by deficiency of a protein required for glucose to cross the blood-brain barrier.
-This disease can sometimes be misdiagnosed as epilepsy which is what Zeesy was initially diagnosed with due to her frequent seizures.
+Zeesy was named the 2016-2017 Champion Child for the state due to her courageous battle with GLUT-1 Deficiency, a rare genetic metabolic disorder characterized by deficiency of a protein required for glucose to be processed in the brain.
+This disease can sometimes be misdiagnosed as epilepsy, which is what Zeesy was initially diagnosed with due to her frequent seizures.
 However, her parents continued to look for answers as Zeesy continued to experience tantrums and developmental regressions.
-It was because of their commitment, dedication and love that set them on a course determined to find answers.
-Thanks to Shodair Children’s Hospital and its genetic testing and counseling, Zeesy is now thriving and facing her diagnosis head on.
-Because of her inability to process proteins, she must follow a strict diet.
-She continues to visit doctors regularly, but she also continues to have a care-free attitude and doesn’t let this diagnosis get in the way of her living and loving her life.
+It was because of her parents' commitment, dedication, and love that set them on a course determined to find answers.
+Thanks to Shodair Children’s Hospital and the genetic services the hospital provides, Zeesy was finally diagnosed with GLUT-1 Definiciency and get her parents answers they were desperately looking for.
+Zeesy is now thriving and facing her diagnosis head on; however, it does come with its own set of obstacles.